Egypt postpones verdict in case against ex-president Mubarak

 "This delay comes in preparation for the clearing of Mubarak," said one woman whose son died during the street revolt.
 "We feel like our rights have been lost."

-Highlighting how polarized Egyptian society has become, fights broke out between Mubarak supporters and relatives of the deceased.
+Highlighting how polarised Egyptian society has become, fights broke out between Mubarak supporters and relatives of the deceased.
 Police broke up the fight and arrested two people.

 The political demise of Mursi and his Muslim Brotherhood at the hands of the military means voices more sympathetic to Mubarak are now being heard.